Ghosts of Boko Haram: How Nigerian Refugees Are Coping in the Wake of the Baga Massacre

 In late February, I travelled to the Dar Es Salam refugee camp in Chad, where thousands of refugees were cobbling together their new lives after the Baga massacre.
 These are their stories.

-Like Musa, Bintu realized that something was different about this attack, so she ran back into town to look for her four other children.
+Like Musa, Bintu realised that something was different about this attack, so she ran back into town to look for her four other children.
 The family home was vacant and the streets were empty when she arrived.
-Bintu then made the agonizing decision to flee Baga without her children, save for the infant on her back.
+Bintu then made the agonising decision to flee Baga without her children, save for the infant on her back.

 Musa and Bintu had heard stories about what happens to children who are captured by Boko Haram.
 They knew that girls often become “brides,” a euphemism used by locals to soften the grim realities of a life of servitude and sexual slavery.
 Boys captured by the group often become fighters, indoctrinated and conscripted into the ranks.
 Separated from each other, both Musa and Bintu prayed that their children had managed to escape Baga on their own.